Drift vs Shift: Decoupling Trends and Changepoint Analysis: Methodology

-Figure \ref{fig_rw_ex} shows an example of the decoupled approach on simulated series with two changepoints in mean.
-The top-left plot shows the fit from a Bayesian DLM with random walk.
-While the fit is very wiggly, the model captures the underlying trend for the most part.
+Figure \ref{fig_rw_ex} illustrates the decoupled approach on a simulated series with two changepoints in mean.
+The fit from a Bayesian DLM with random walk is very wiggly but captures the underlying trend for the most part (Fig. \ref{fig_rw_ex} top-left).
 However, the model does not provide a clear identification of changepoints.
 The projected posterior for varying number of changepoints is shown in the top-right plot.
-For 0 changepoints, the projected posterior just fits the mean.
-For 1 changepoint, the projected posterior fits the first segment and blends the next 2 segments.
-For 2 changepoints, the projected posterior captures both changepoints.
-This is reflected in goodness-of-fit $R_\eta^2$.
+For 0 changepoints, the projected posterior fits the global mean.
+For 1 changepoint, the projected posterior fits the first segment and combines the next 2 segments.
+For 2 changepoints, the projected posterior captures both true changepoints.
+This is reflected in the goodness-of-fit $R_\eta^2$.
 The metric shows large jumps from 0 to 1 changepoints and 1 to 2 changepoints, with marginal improvements afterward.
 We select 2 changepoints as the final result and plot the final projected posterior in the bottom-right plot.
-As seen, we can turn a very wiggly fit of the Bayesian DLM to a clear separation of drifts vs shifts.
+We additionally project all the posterior samples according to \eqref{eq:proj} for 2 changepoints (i.e., 3 non-zero values) and add the 90\% credible bands.
+The narrow uncertainty bands of the projection reflect the shrinkage of the penalization as compared to the uncertainty from the DLM.
+As seen, we can turn a very wiggly fit of the Bayesian DLM to a clear separation of drifts and shifts.